Back to all fellows

 Biography

-Haitham is currently studying archaeology at the University of Dongola in the faculty of Arts & Human Studies and works in Sudan National Museum.
-He is also responsible for the display of objects in Aljazeera Museum.
+When Haitham took part in the ITP in 2017, he was studying archaeology at the University of Dongola in the faculty of Arts & Human Studies and working in the Sudan National Museum (SNM).
+He was also responsible for the display of objects in Aljazeera Museum.

-Haitham is particularly interested in prehistory pottery and methods of display.
-His main responsibilities include arranging the collection in the store rooms, studying the collection, documenting objects and processing objects arriving from sites.
-He also participates in archaeological missions (excavations and conservation).
+Haitham’s particular area of interest is in prehistory pottery and methods of display.
+At the SNM his main responsibilities included arranging the collection in the storerooms, studying the collection, documenting objects, and processing objects arriving from sites.
+He also participated in archaeological missions (excavations and conservation).

 At the British Museum